This viscosity experiment is a fun way to discover how different liquids flow. Or just to have a race with ketchup and other kitchen ingredients!

 The rate at which different fluids flow can vary considerably, this is called resistance to flowing viscosity.

 We did this on a big board in the garden, but it works just as well on a much smaller scale.
-Chopping boards are perfect to act as a ramp.
+Chopping boards make a really good ramp.

 Viscosity Experiment for Kids